amoh-godwin/Articulae/mds/educative/user_inputs/textInput.md

 # Text Input

 A `TextInput` is an editable one-liner of text.
+It is used to get text data from the user.

 ## Basic use